 We slept late.
 Alice stayed in Thetis and worked a good part of the morning.

-By the time Byron and I returned to Koundouros the wind had increased, still form the S, and there were some good waves.
+By the time Byron and I returned to Koundouros the wind had increased, still from the S, and there were some good waves.
 We moved Thetis to another, more protected mooring, belonging to Thanasis Yiannoukos’ Aliki.
 Here she was better sheltered from the relentless swell.

 In the afternoon I ran the genset for one hour.
 Still later Alice and I took a long walk and then we took showers.
 While doing so a small cruiser arrived with our friends Spelios Philipou, Thanasis Yannoukos, and their wives Haroula and Paschal.
 Byron also came with his car and drove us to Katevati where we watched a video taped lecture by their philosopher guru Stelios Ramfos giving a historical perspective of the present Greek economic crisis.